Alec Regula

-Alec Regula (born August 6, 2000) is an American professional ice hockey defenseman for the Edmonton Oilers of the National Hockey League (NHL).
+Alec Regula (born August 6, 2000) is an American professional ice hockey player who is a defenseman for the Bakersfield Condors of the American Hockey League (AHL) as a prospect to the Edmonton Oilers of the National Hockey League (NHL).

 Growing up in Michigan, Regula began playing organized youth hockey with the Plymouth Stingrays of the Little Caesars Amateur Hockey League before being promoted to the Compuware program and Detroit Honeybaked U-13 team.
 He then chose to play two years with the Cranbrook Schools before joining the Chicago Steel of the United States Hockey League and London Knights of the Ontario Hockey League.
-Regula was drafted 67th overall by the Detroit Red Wings in the 2018 NHL Entry Draft but was traded to the Chicago Blackhawks in exchange for Brendan Perlini on October 28, 2019.
+Regula was drafted 67th overall by the Detroit Red Wings in the 2018 NHL entry draft but was traded to the Chicago Blackhawks in exchange for Brendan Perlini on October 28, 2019.

 Early life

 Regula was born on August 6, 2000, in West Bloomfield Township, Michigan to parents C.J. and Nicole.
 Growing up, his father was the team dentist for the Detroit Red Wings of the National Hockey League so Regula spent time in the team dressing room at Joe Louis Arena.